Indian shares settle up as record high commodity prices lift metal stocks

 Analysts say positive global cues like demand outlook, rise in commodity prices and the availability of liquidity is taking the immediate focus away from the surge in infections that has overwhelmed India’s healthcare system.

-Metal shares (.NIFTYMET) scaled a fresh peak and ended up 3.14% as iron ore futures and copper prices hit record highs on hopes for improved demand amid tightening supply.
+Metal shares scaled a fresh peak and ended up 3.14% as iron ore futures and copper prices hit record highs on hopes for improved demand amid tightening supply.
+[MET/L] [IRONORE/]

 Pharma stocks also clocked gains.
-Drugmakers Cipla (CIPL.NS), Lupin (LUPN.NS) and Sun Pharma (SUN.NS) rose between 1.97% and 2.76% after U.S.-based Eli Lilly and Co (LLY.N) signed licensing agreements with the drugmakers. read more
+Drugmakers Cipla, Lupin and Sun Pharma rose between 1.97% and 2.76% after U.S.-based Eli Lilly and Co signed licensing agreements with the drugmakers.

 Our Standards: The Thomson Reuters Trust Principles.